shutaozhenzhen/thetimelineproj/doc/installing.rst

 On Linux systems, you can often install these via the package manager.

-Once you have extracted the timeline zip and installed the required dependencies, you should be able to run the application with this command::
+Once you have extracted the Timeline zip and installed the required dependencies, you should be able to run the application with this command::

     python <path-to-timeline-directory>/source/timeline.py